A gestalt is a configuration or system so unified that it cannot be described by the sum of its individual parts.

 Now comes a fresh, noble perspective from Leander Kahney, news editor at Wired.com and a longtime follower of Apple and its mercurial co-founder.
 Rather than float on the periphery of the Jobs gestalt, he’s decided to get inside the man’s head.
 (USA Today)

-6 Responses to “Word of the Day: Gestalt”
+6 thoughts on “Word of the Day: Gestalt”

 Have you ever heard of the term mediator in a social or societal context?
 Maybe that’s a good example to start off.
 A mediator stands in between two (opposing) parties.
 Let’s say a municipality plans on building a new airport.
 The place they want to build it on is close to a residential area and the people living there have all kinds of worries (about the noise exposure, influx of people…).
 The municipality could of course just build it there (ignoring all these people’s fears) but in most democracies this is usually not the way to handle these things.
 So they start off with a mediation to settle the dispute.
 In the mediation you have the two main parties (the people from the residential area = party A; and the people from the municipality = party B) and the mediating party (some kind of professionals: social workers, psychologists, or lawyers with expertise in mediating; party M).
 Different from a court setting, the two main parties make some concessions (not only maximizing their own interest) in that they agree on the terms of the mediation.
 What it boils down to is: everything the two parties say (A to B or B to A) will have to “go through” party M. Thus, party M is said to mediate between the two main parties, which usually has the effect that the whole dispute will be a little de-emotionalized and more constructive.